drshahizan/special-topic-data-engineering/assignment/data-scraping/submission/part2/Regex/ReportPart2_Regex.md

 ## Web Scraping Google Scholar
-> -Explain why Google Scholar is a good source for publication content and provide a brief overview of the site.<br> -Detail the web scraping process, including the tools and libraries used and any challenges that were encountered.<br> -Discuss the data set obtained, including metadata such as data size, file type, and other relevant information.
+> - Explain why Google Scholar is a good source for publication content and provide a brief overview of the site.
+> - Detail the web scraping process, including the tools and libraries used and any challenges that were encountered.
+> - Discuss the data set obtained, including metadata such as data size, file type, and other relevant information.

 ### Google Scholar
 Google Scholar is a freely accessible and popular search engine for academic publications.
 It consists of a wide variety of publication contents  such as articles, conference papers, books and theses.
 It is a good source for publication content because it is fast and easy to access.
 Researchers and analysts can get the relevant data in seconds for free or through institutional subscriptions.
 Other than that, Google Scholar provides a "cited by" feature that identifies the number of citations a particular publication has received, making it easy to identify influential articles or authors in a given field.